lingtalfi/Light_RealGenerator/doc/pages/realgen-configuration-block.md

     ?query_error_show_debug_info: false

-    # Whether to use the action column (added to every row).
-Defaults to true.
-    ?use_action_column: true

     # Whether to use the cross columns on foreign keys
     # See more about cross columns in https://github.com/lingtalfi/Light_Realist/blob/master/doc/pages/crossed-column.md
     ?use_cross_columns: true